Thirukutrala kuravanji

-Thirutrala Kuravanji is a classic Tamil language poem composed by Thirigudarasapa Kavirayar around 1600 - 1700 CE.
+Thirukutrala Kuravanji is a classic Tamil language poem composed by Thirigudarasapa Kavirayar around 1600–1700 CE.

-Thirukutrala Kuravanji is about a young girl who dreams about romantic love of Eesan, manifested as Kutralanathar, a hero dwelling at the Kutralam temple in what is today Tamil Nadu.
+The poem is about a young girl who dreams about romantic love of Eesan (lord Shiva), manifested as Kutralanathar, a hero dwelling at the Kutralam temple in modern-day Tamil Nadu.

-"Kuravanji" is a folk dance drama that is a blend of classical and folk art.
-The Kuravanji poetry is written with specific sections and arrangements.
+Kuravanji is a folk dance drama, which blends classical and folk art.
+Its poetry is written with specific sections and arrangements, the most famous of which are the "Kurathi" songs.

-The most famous section is the "Kurathi" songs which praise the richness and beauty of her land and the hero of the poetry.
-Kurathi is a native Tamil woman of a specific clan, well versed in fortune telling, they had lived during the period of this poetry in the highlands of Tamil Nadu.
+The "Kurathi" songs praise the wealth and beauty of her land and the hero of the poetry.
+Kurathi is a native Tamil woman of a specific clan, well versed in fortune telling.
+Kurathi women lived in the highlands of Tamil Nadu during the time this poem was composed.